-- 5 The latest version of the XES standard, 2.0, is supported by the following tools: - AProMore [B28], an advanced process model repository. - Celonis Process Mining [B5], a process mining tool that retrieves and visualizes all of the process data saved in your IT systems. - CoBeFra [B22], a comprehensive benchmarking framework for conformance checking. - CoPrA Tool [B31], a tool for communication analysis and process mining of team processes. - Disco [B11], a process mining tool that helps you to discover your processes. - Flipflop [B21], a test and Flip net synthesis tool for the automated synthesis of surgical procedure models. - JIRAVIEW [B18], a tool to extract data from JIRA through REST and create charts. - Lean Document Production [B25] toolkit, a Xerox toolkit [B32] to model and analyze complex print operations. - OpenXES [B12], The XES reference implementation, an Open Source Java library for reading, storing, and writing XES logs. - ProM 6 [B13], an extensible Process Mining framework, which is basically the breeding ground for many new process mining related techniques. - RapidProM [B14], a ProM 6 Framework extension to RapidMiner 5.3. - Rialto PI (Process Intelligence).
-The Rialto suite [B16] from Exeura covers Data Mining, Text Mining, Reasoning and Process Mining in one single environment. - ruby-xes [B29], a Ruby library for generating XES event log. - XES Python Tool [B24], a simple Python tool for generating XES files for Process Mining. - XESame, a tool for extracting XES logs from databased, distributed with ProM 6. - YAWL [B33], a BPM/Workflow system, based on a concise and powerful modelling language, that handles complex data transformations, and full integration with organizational resources and external Web Services.
+- 5 The latest version of the XES standard, 2.0, is supported by the following tools: - AProMore [B28], an advanced process model repository. - Celonis Process Mining [B5], a process mining tool that retrieves and visualizes all of the process data saved in your IT systems. - CoBeFra [B22], a comprehensive benchmarking framework for conformance checking. - CoPrA Tool [B31], a tool for communication analysis and process mining of team processes. - Disco [B11], a process mining tool that helps you to discover your processes. - Flipflop [B21], a test and Flip net synthesis tool for the automated synthesis of surgical procedure models. - JIRAVIEW [B18], a tool to extract data from JIRA through REST and create charts. - Lean Document Production [B25] toolkit, a Xerox toolkit [B32] to model and analyze complex print operations. - OpenXES [B12], The XES reference implementation, an Open Source Java library for reading, storing, and writing XES logs. - PMLAB [B31], a scripting environment for Process Mining in Python, which allows to perform exploratory process-oriented computing and/or research in a process-oriented language. - ProM 6 [B13], an extensible Process Mining framework, which is basically the breeding ground for many new process mining related techniques. - RapidProM [B14], a ProM 6 Framework extension to RapidMiner 5.3. - Rialto PI (Process Intelligence).
+The Rialto suite [B16] from Exeura covers Data Mining, Text Mining, Reasoning and Process Mining in one single environment. - ruby-xes [B29], a Ruby library for generating XES event log. - XES Python Tool [B24], a simple Python tool for generating XES files for Process Mining. - XESame, a tool for extracting XES logs from databased, distributed with ProM 6.

+YAWL [B33], a BPM/Workflow system, based on a concise and powerful modelling language, that handles complex data transformations, and full integration with organizational resources and external Web Services.

-1 C.2 Data support
+4 C.2 Data support

-- 2 A number of datasets have been published that use the XES standard: - A real-life log from 5 Dutch Municipalities containing all building permit applications over a period of approximately five years [B8]. - A real-life log from a Dutch Financial Institute which contains some 262.200 events in 13.087 cases [B7]. - A real-life log from a Dutch Academic Hospital which contains some 150.000 events in over 1100 cases [B9]. - A real-life log from Volvo IT Belgium [B27].
-The log contains events from an incident and problem management system called VINST. - These datasets are publicly available and can be used as benchmark datasets for many ComputationalIntelligence techniques.
+- 5 A number of datasets have been published that use the XES standard: - 6 A real-life log from 5 Dutch Municipalities containing all building permit applications over a 7 period of approximately five years [B8]. - 8 A real-life log from a Dutch Financial Institute which contains some 262,200 events in 13,087 9 cases [B7]. - 10 A real-life log from a Dutch Academic Hospital which contains some 150.000 events in over 1100 11 cases [B9]. - 12 A real-life log from Volvo IT Belgium [B27].
+The log contains events from an incident and 13 problem management system called VINST. - 14 These datasets are publicly available and can be used as benchmark datasets for many Computational 15 Intelligence techniques.
 The use of the DOIs makes it easy to refer to the datasets.

-13 C.3 Publication support
+16 C.3 Publication support